Rocket on pad, China ready to send 1st crew to space station | Technology

 - China

-The three astronauts plan to spend three months on the space station doing spacewalks, construction and maintenance work and science experiments.
+The three astronauts plan to spend three months on the space station, far exceeding the length of any previous Chinese mission.
+They will perform spacewalks, construction, and maintenance work and carry out science experiments.

-The main section of the Tianhe, or Heavenly Harmony, station was launched into orbit on April 29, and a cargo spacecraft sent up last month carried fuel, food and equipment to the station in preparation for the crewed mission.
+The main section of the Tianhe, or Heavenly Harmony, station was launched into orbit on April 29.
+Cargo spacecraft sent up last month carried fuel, food, and equipment to the station in preparation for the crewed mission.

 The Long March-2F Y12 rocket carrying the Shenzhou-12 spaceship was transferred to the launch pad at the Jiuquan Satellite Launch Center in northwest China on Wednesday, the China Manned Space Engineering Office said in a brief statement.
 Its tentative launch date is next Wednesday.